Silver Spring, Maryland

 The Change We Seek®

 Effective communications can move people and spark change.
-We seek to support and empower our clients to
+RoundPeg seeks to support and empower our clients to

 RoundPeg’s work helping organizations committed to social good extends beyond the communications support we provide.
-In fact, we believe that social good and business should go hand in hand, so we
+In fact, they believe that social good and business should go hand in hand, so they

 - Donate 1% of our profits annually through our Peg Percent program to a local charity that is working to improve our community.